 Taking care of yourself is not selfish.
 You should not feel guilty about it.
 It really is true, we can’t take care of anyone else unless we have taken care of ourselves.
 This will also help you enjoy life, a little more.

-Here are 6 reasons why you should take care of yourself:
+Here are 6 reasons why you should be taking care of yourself:

 - You will be a better caregiver.
 When you don’t take care of yourself, you are at risk for burnout.
 This makes it difficult to take care of others and yourself.
 It can also make you feel jealous of friends and family, that actually care about you.
 It’s hard to feel appreciative when you feel burnt out.